thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 The following significant changes have been made since wolkenkit `1.1.0`:

+- **Updated** wolkenkit to use Node.js `8.9.1`
+  - Now that Node.js 8.x has become the new LTS version, wolkenkit now runs on Node.js `8.9.1`.
-- **Rewritten** wolkenkit CLI using Node.js
+- **Rewritten** the wolkenkit CLI using Node.js
   - The wolkenkit CLI was rewritten using Node.js, so you can now install it using npm, either globally or into the local context of your application.
-- **Fixed** a bug in detecting expired OpenID Connect tokens
+- **Fixed** a bug in detecting expired OpenID Connect tokens in the wolkenkit client SDK
-  - When using the OpenID Connect authentication strategy, expired tokens were mistakenly regarded valid.
+  - When using the OpenID Connect authentication strategy, expired tokens were sometimes mistakenly regarded as valid by the wolkenkit client SDK.
 This has been fixed.
 - **Contributions** by the community
   - [@revrng](https://github.com/revrng)
   - [@scherermichael](https://github.com/scherermichael)